wenjiezhang-z/wenjiezhang-z.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👤 About Me
-I am currently pursuing a Master's degree at the Visual Sensing and Intelligent Systems Laboratory (VSISLab), Shandong University, China, with a focus on Computer Vision and Deep Learning.
+I am currently pursuing a Master's degree at the <a href="http://www.vsislab.com"><font color="blue">**Visual Sensing and Intelligent Systems Laboratory (VSISLab), Shandong University, China**</font></a>, with a focus on Computer Vision and Deep Learning.
 I am advised by Prof. Wei Zhang, and I also work closely with my co-supervisors Prof. Ran Song and Prof. Xiao Jia.
 Before this, I received my Bachelor's degree in Automation from Shandong University.

 **Research Interests:** I am broadly interested in the field of computer vision and deep learning.
 Particularly, I have mostly focused on visual scene understanding from images and videos.
 I have worked in image understanding tasks (Object Detection, Semantic Segmentation, Object Tracking), video understanding tasks (Exo-Centric Videos, Ego-Centric Videos, Human Activity Detection), and vision-language modeling.
 I am also very interested in medical image analysis and have worked on medical image segmentation tasks and medical surgical scene understanding tasks, among others.